hanjunkim0617/MDTF-diagnostics/diagnostics/runoff_sensitivities/doc/runoff_sensitivities_test.rst

 1. E. D. Maloney et al. (2019): Process-Oriented Evaluation of Climate and Weather Forecasting Models. *BAMS*, **100** (9), 1665��1686, `doi:10.1175/BAMS-D-18-0042.1 <https://doi.org/10.1175/BAMS-D-18-0042.1>`__.

+which can be cited in text as ``:ref:`a hyperlink <reference tag>```, which gives :ref:`a hyperlink <ref-Maloney>` to the location of the reference on the page.
+Because references are split between this section and the following "More about this diagnostic" section, unfortunately you'll have to number references manually.

 .. _ref-Lehner: